NSA Naples Ombudsman Appreciation Luncheon

-NAPLES, Italy (September 12, 2025) U.S. Naval Support Activity (NSA) Naples, Italy, area Ombudsman pose for a group photo during their Appreciation Luncheon, Sep.
+NAPLES, Italy (September 12, 2025) U.S. Naval Forces Europe and Africa Band, Top Brass Quintet, performs during an Ombudsman Appreciation Luncheon at U.S. Naval Support Activity (NSA) Naples, Italy, Sep.
 12, 2025.
 NSA Naples is an operational base, home to over 50 commands and 8,500 personnel, providing crucial support for U.S. and allied forces across Europe, Africa, and the Central Command's areas of responsibility.
 From air and port operations to force protection and logistics, the base ensures combat readiness while prioritizing the well-being of service members and their families.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Sean Rinner)

 |Date Taken: